bultza/DIY-Weather-Clock-Firmware/README.md

 - You can use a generic FTDI adapter, but it MUST be set to 3.3V (never use 5V, you will kill the ESP-01)
-- Much easier: use an ESP-01 USB adapter
+- Much easier: use an ESP-01 USB adapter (cheap to find in internet)
 - To flash the firmware, the ESP must be in UART flash mode:
   - GPIO0 connected to GND during power-up
 - Some ESP-01 boards (if you don't use the original) do not include a pull-up on GPIO2